-1. Balanced Budget is when you establish your income figure first, based on known income.
-This includes membership fees, dues, donations, and an estimate of any income from planned fund raising events such as a bottle drive, Christmas tree sales, Scoutrees for Canada or the delivery of flyers.
+Balanced Budget is when you establish your income figure first, based on known income.

+This includes membership fees, dues, donations, and an estimate of an income from planned fund raising events such as a bottle drive, Christmas tree sales, Scoutrees for Canada or delivering flyers.